philipl/evdevremapkeys/RUNNING.md

 `evdevremapkeys -l` should now show the uinput devices for your tablet or other hardware.

-Using uaccess, when someone else sits down at the computer and logs in, then they will have permission to use the tablet, and the permission of your inactive account will be logged out.
+Using uaccess, when someone else sits down at the computer and logs in, then they will have permission to use the tablet, and the permission of your inactive account will disabled.
 This is all handled by logind/systemd/X automatically.

 # Software Setup

 ## Building a self-contained executable

-Run `build.sh`.
+Run `build-binary.sh`.
 It assumes you have pip installed.
 This will download and install all dependencies, compile the python to excutable code using PyInstaller, then bundle all the dynamic modules into a single static executable using StaticX.
 You may need to install patchelf on your system.